-The MCCQE Part I contains 196 multiple-choice questions (MCQs) and 45-55 clinical decision-making (CDM) cases (approximately 80 questions).
-Of the 196 MCQs, 52 are pilot questions that are being used for the first time.
-Following the statistical calibration, we decide whether to count these questions towards candidates’ total scores.
-Of the 45-55 CDM cases, approximately 65 questions are scored and those remaining are pilot questions not used in calculating your total score.
-The pilot questions and cases are not identified on the exam; you should try to do as well as you can on every question.
+The MCCQE Part I contains 210 Multiple-Choice Questions (MCQs) and 38 Clinical Decision Making (CDM) cases (60-70 questions).
+Of the 210 MCQs, 35 are pilot questions that are being used for the first time and do not count towards candidates’ total scores.
+Of the 38 CDM cases, eight of the cases are pilot cases and do not count towards candidates’ total scores.
+The pilot questions and cases are not identified on the exam; you should try to do as well as you can on every question and case.

 The MCCQE Part I is a criterion-referenced exam.
-This means that those of you who meet or exceed the standard will pass the exam regardless of how well others candidates perform on it.
+This means that those of you who meet or exceed the standard will pass the exam regardless of how well other candidates perform on it.

 How MCCQE Part I scores and subscores are calculated

-MCCQE Part I subscores are presented graphically to indicate your relative strengths and weaknesses in the following areas:
+MCCQE Part I subscores are presented graphically to indicate your relative strengths and weaknesses in each of the domains.